danionella/lsmaq/README.md

 ![gui screenshot](gui.png)

+Close the property window (pres 'X') to close the lsmaq UI.

 To control lsmaq from the command line, use this alternative way to start lsmaq: `[rig, prop, hIm] = lsmaq;`.
 This will still open a UI as above, but it will also allow you to do the following:
 - You can adjust scan and grab properties (`prop.scancfg` and `prop.grabcfg`) using your own code.
 For example, type `prop.scancfg.zoom = 4` in the matlab prompt.
 This will immediately adjust the UI.
 The link is bidirectional.
 If you change a property in the UI, it will be updated in `prop`.
 - You can start scanning using command-line.
 Type `data = grabStream(rig, prop, hIm);` to grab data using the properties in prop (this will display data while it is acquired.
 To run entirely without UI, omit the third parameter and type `data = grabStream(rig, prop);`)